Biomarker for Systemic Chronic Inflammation

 Systemic Chronic Inflammation:

-Systemic chronic inflammation is a persistent, low-grade inflammatory state that is thought to play a major role in the development and progression of many chronic diseases.
+Systemic chronic inflammation refers to a persistent, low-grade inflammatory state that has been linked with the development and progression of certain chronic conditions.
+It is not intended to diagnose or predict any disease.

 Stable Biomarker:

-suPAR levels have not been shown to be materially affected by short-term influences such as time of day, recent meals, common over-the-counter medications, including anti-inflammatory medications, or minor acute events like physical injuries.
+suPAR levels have been reported to remain relatively stable in the blood over time and are generally not materially affected by short-term factors such as time of day, recent food intake, or commonly used over-the-counter medications, including non-steroidal anti-inflammatory drugs (NSAIDs), nor by minor acute events such as small physical injuries.

 Lifestyle Influences: